muruga21/C-problems-Hacktoberfest2023/README.md

 **Question 3:** Write a C language program to print the sum of first n natural numbers.\
 **Question 4:** Write a C language program to find if the year is a leap or not.\
 **Question 5:** Write a C language program to find the factorial of a positive integer. (number read from keyboard)\
-**Question 6:** Write aC language program to print the area of geometrical shapes – triangle, rectangle, circle, etc.\
+**Question 6:** Write a C language program to print the area of geometrical shapes – triangle, rectangle, circle, etc.\
 **Question 7:** Write a C language program to print weekdays using a switch case statement.\
 **Question 8:** Write a C language program to design a calculator using arithmetic operators using switch case statements. \
 **Question 9:** Write a C language program to print all numbers between 1 to 50 using all three C language loops (while, DO While, and For Loop).\